 Greenheart is committed to conducting its business activities in an environmentally conscious manner and it strives to mitigate the environmental impacts caused by our operations.
 To achieve this, the Group has established the "Corporate Environmental Policy" which sets out the measures for controlling the forest/plantation operations in both New Zealand and Suriname divisions.
-Measures include, but not limited to:
+Measures include, but are not limited to:

-- A lot of plants were placed in offices to purify the air and cleanse the working environment: - Conduct environmental impact assessments on a regular basis; - Ensure stream and waterways are protected and not disturbed by harvest activities; - Protect native plants and fruits that may border the harvest area; - No exotic species or genetically modified organism are used at any stage of production - The use of chemicals is limited and whenever chemicals are used, a register will be kept for monitoring purpose; - The timber harvesting never exceed the sustainable yield of the forest; - Reduce erosion through correct engineering and seeding of disturbed areas; - Production activity will be stopped during period of heavy rainfall to protect the soil; - No production activity will take place in vulnerable areas and high conservation value forests.
+- A lot of plants were placed in offices to purify the air and cleanse the working environment: - Conduct environmental impact assessments on a regular basis; - Ensure stream and waterways are protected and not disturbed by harvest activities; - Protect native plants and fruits that may border the harvest area; - No exotic species or genetically modified organism are used at any stage of production - The use of chemicals is limited and whenever chemicals are used, a register will be kept for monitoring purpose; - Log harvesting never exceeds the natural growth rate of the forest; - Reduce erosion through correct engineering and seeding of disturbed areas; - Production activity will be stopped during period of heavy rainfall to protect the soil; - No production activity will take place in vulnerable areas and high conservation value forests.

 The Group is also mindful of the risks posed by extreme weather to its operations.
 These extreme weather conditions may not only cause physical damage to our premises, facilities and properties, but may also endanger the lives and safety of our employees.
 Heavy rainfall in Suriname may slow down our harvesting activity and disrupt our inland logistic.
 Heat waves in southern hemisphere may increase the risk and extent of wildfires.
-Our management and staffs in Suriname and New Zealand will regularly monitor the weather conditions and will take necessary actions to mitigate the impact.
+Typhoons and cyclones may cause significant flooding and landslides which threaten human lives.
+Our management and staffs in Suriname and New Zealand regularly monitor weather conditions and take necessary actions to mitigate the impact.